SRCH2/srch2-ngn/documentation/docs/index.md

 This tutorial shows how to use the SRCH2 Android SDK to do powerful search on an application.
-Play around with the project, try updating a record, deleting a record, adding more records with searchable data that is similar in its sequence of letters to appreciate the power of SRCH2's search capability, and this is only the beginning!
+Play around with the project, try updating a record, deleting a record, adding a record with searchable data that is similar in its sequence of letters to appreciate the power of SRCH2's search capability, and this is only the beginning!
 If you read on in [Advanced Topics](advanced-topics.md), you'll learn how to form powerful queries (such as